Two charged with arson over fire at London MP Mike Freer’s constituency office

 Paul Harwood, 42, and Zara Kasory, 32, were charged over a fire in a shed at Mike Freer’s north Finchley office on Christmas Eve.

 Paul Harwood, 42, and Zara Kasory, 32, both of no fixed address, were arrested on Wednesday.
-They were each charged with one count of arson with intent and were due to appear at Willesden Magistrates’ Court on Thursday morning.
+They were each charged with one count of arson with intent and appeared at Willesden Magistrates’ Court on Thursday morning.

+The pair were remanded in custody to appear at Harrow Crown Court on February 1.

 Police were called to the office in Ballards Lane, north Finchley, shortly after 7pm on Christmas Eve.